Select Page

 The process of quotation acceptance creates a contract:

-- Mutual rights in the event of non-compliance
+• Mutual rights in the event of non-performance

 Modern quotation systems simplify this process by enabling online signing.
-This provides clarity more quickly and allows you to start preparations sooner.
+This provides you with clarity more quickly and allows you to start preparations sooner.

-How can you protect yourself from legal issues with quotes?
+How can you protect yourself from legal issues with quotations?

 Prevention is better than cure, especially in the dynamic hospitality and events industry.
-By drawing up your quotes correctly, you can avoid most legal problems.
+By drawing up your quotations correctly, you can avoid most legal problems.

 Practical tips for catering contract law:

-- Always use written quotes (email counts too)
+• Always use written quotations (e-mail counts too)

 For larger events, it is wise to request a deposit upon acceptance.
-This not only confirms the customer’s serious intention, but also provides legal certainty regarding the conclusion of the contract.
+This not only confirms the customer’s serious intention, but also provides legal certainty about the conclusion of the contract.

 Key points about quotations and contracts